raghuugare/raghuugare.bkup/about.md

 + ...get "LOST" in a trance of THOUGHT-LeSS-ness, and NO-MIND-ness,

-+ ...move to a state of EMPTY-ness & _joy_-filled ALONE-ness despite being in the company of my loved & loving ones,
++ ...move to a state of EMPTY-ness & _joy-filled_ ALONE-ness despite being in the company of my loved & loving ones,

 + ...feel a strange kind of WARMTH & BLiSS that is, to put it in my way, PRiCE-Le$$ ! :)